We will email you to start the conversation.

-Flatiron UK’s real-world cancer datasets help researchers, HTA bodies and regulators optimise and improve cancer therapies—and help get them to patients more quickly.
+Flatiron Health UK’s real-world cancer datasets help researchers, HTA bodies and regulators optimise and improve cancer therapies—and help get them to patients more quickly.
 The value we generate from our industry partnerships is shared through a fair value exchange with our NHS Hospital partners to support research, planning and improve patient care.
 To do this effectively, we work closely with our Patient Voices Panel.

 Advancing application of RWE in the UK

-Flatiron UK is also privileged to partner with the National Institute for Health and Care Excellence (NICE) and work with Health Data Research UK (HDR UK), DATA-CAN, the HDR UK Hub for Cancer and other national organisations to advance the understanding and application of RWE, which supports the NHS and benefits UK cancer patients.
+Flatiron Health UK is also privileged to partner with the National Institute for Health and Care Excellence (NICE) and work with Health Data Research UK (HDR UK), DATA-CAN, the HDR UK Hub for Cancer and other national organisations to advance the understanding and application of RWE, which supports the NHS and benefits UK cancer patients.

 Patients and patient advocacy groups are central to informing and shaping our work.
-Learn more about Flatiron UK’s Patient Voices Panel in this blog: A co-created cancer data knowledge network to deliver better outcomes and higher societal value.
+Learn more about Flatiron Health UK's Patient Voices Panel in this blog: A co-created cancer data knowledge network to deliver better outcomes and higher societal value.

-Our commitment to privacy and security
+To privacy and security

 Generating high-quality cancer real-world evidence requires working with patients’ medical information securely.
-Flatiron UK respects patients’ privacy and protects their medical information at all times, is Cyber Essentials Plus certified and completes the annual NHS Data Security & Protection Toolkit.
+Flatiron Health UK respects patients’ privacy and protects their medical information at all times, is Cyber Essentials Plus certified and completes the annual NHS Data Security & Protection Toolkit.
 A Data Protection Officer monitors compliance at email@example.com.